reem010/Word-and-Character-Text-Generation-Models/README.md

 # Word-and-Character-Text-Generation-Models

 ## Dataset
-The dataset is about NLP, image processing, and AI.
+The dataset is generated about NLP, image processing, and AI.

 ## Preprocessing
 - Removed numbers, non-English words, punctuations, and any weird words